Core Concepts

 # Goal

 A goal is a testing scope within a project (i.e., a testing goal/objective).
-This can be part of an application to test, or the entire application.
+This can be a module, component, or version of an application to test.
+Goals help you organize your tests logically.

 A goal consists of a descriptive name, a starting URL and a set of optional testing configurations (e.g., screen resolution).